-By Marcus Malinen, Vice-President of Europe, Middle East, Africa and Russia, Quintiq, a Dassault Systèmes brand.
+By Markus Malinen, Vice-President of Europe, Middle East, Africa and Russia, Quintiq, a Dassault Systèmes brand.

 A key challenge for manufacturers is the need to be ready to meet their customers' demands at all times, but without holding stock unnecessarily.